Updated July 2019

 Darren Higginson, Associate and property litigation expert at Coodes Solicitors, outlines what homeowners need to do to comply with new legislation on septic tanks.

-Property owners now have just over a year to comply with new legislation on septic tanks.
+Property owners need to be ready comply with new legislation on septic tanks.
 Compliance with the new rules is required by 1st January 2020 and homeowners will need to upgrade their drainage systems in order to avoid fines from the Environment Agency.
 This is not just something that will affect farmers: many rural homes in Cornwall have private drainage and a septic tank to deal with waste.

 The rules prohibit the discharge of waste from septic tanks into watercourses due to the detrimental impact it can have on the environment.